ace-design/JustificationDiagram/README.md

  ]
 ```

-The last information is a list of information to verify.
-This one can have a lot of options.
-For now, there is a verification of the test coverage of your project.
+More generally, you can check different properties depending on the actions described.
+For example, below, an action to check the test coverage of your project is explained.

 ### CheckCoverage